AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 User

 The user to use inside the container.
-This parameter maps to User in the Create a container section of the Docker Remote API and the --user option to docker run.
+This parameter maps to User in the docker container create command and the --user option to docker run.

 Important